 - and most importantly, trust: we're expected to communicate well and deliver results, and beyond that, you have the flexibility to work in a way that's best for you.

 This is huge: Every quarter, we get the teams together in person at some destination for an offsite.
 These events are a great blend of work—recognizing how we were successful and planning for the next quarter—and play!
 As a fully remote engineering team, spending this quality time together with co-workers and getting to know each other does wonders for feeling connected with the team and building great relationships.
 It's hard to beat the flexibility in working from home, but nothing virtual can truly replace the value that comes from getting together, especially the ideas and solutions that come from mixing among people you don't typically work with.

 It’s easy to say people are great, but our low attrition rate speaks for us, with over 25% of Doxers having a tenure of 4+ years, even having grown our staff roughly 33% each of those years.

 A huge part of what makes Doximity enjoyable is the people—friendly, welcoming, helpful, and kind.
 It's not okay to be a jerk here.
-Doxers value Straight Talk—we say what we think, and every voice is heard and respected.
+Doxers value Straight Talk—we say what we think (in a kind way), and every voice is heard and respected.
 This has been foundational in keeping out drama and office politics.

 If these are things that speak to you too, please come join us!